architect/arc.codes/src/views/docs/en/guides/get-started/project-layout.md

 The `app.arc` format follows a few simple rules:

-- Whitespace is significant
+- whitespace is significant
-- Comments start with `#`
+- comments start with `#`
-- Pragmas start with `@` and define cloud resources
+- a pragma starts with `@`
-- Pragmas can be ordered arbitrarily
+- pragmas can be ordered arbitrarily

 **The `app.arc` manifest can be broadly split into three sections:**

-- Project configuratiopn
+- Project configuration
 - Lambda resource definition
 - Persistence resource definition